When to visit the vet?

 - Polyneuropathy (Nerve Disorder of Several Motor Nerves)

-The symptoms of polyneuropathy in dogs can vary greatly depending on the severity and nerves affected.
+The symptoms of polyneuropathy in dogs can vary greatly depending on the severity and the nerves affected.
 The most common symptoms include weakness, especially in the hind legs, Uncertainty / disorientation when walking, and muscle tremors.
-Affected dogs may have difficulty getting up and tend to stumble or sway when walking.
+Affected dogs may have difficulty standing up and tend to stumble or sway while walking.

 Diagnosis

-Diagnosing polyneuropathy in dogs requires a thorough clinical examination performed by the veterinarian.
+The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. of polyneuropathy in dogs requires a thorough clinical examination performed by a veterinarian.
 First, the veterinarian will take the dog’s medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
-It includes information about previous illnesses, treatments, allergies, and lifestyle habits. to identify possible genetic predispositions or previous exposures to toxins or infections.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits. to identify possible genetic predispositions or previous exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. to toxins or infections.

 Therapy

 In cases of autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
 Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus., immunosuppressiveImmunosuppressive agents are medications or substances that specifically suppress the activity of the immune system.
-They are used in dogs and cats to treat autoimmune diseases, allergies, and to prevent rejection reactions after transplants. drugs can be used to reduce inflammation and prevent the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. from attacking the nerve cells.
-For genetic polyneuropathies, treatment is often supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease., as there is no cure.
-Physical therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. and targeted exercises can help maintain muscle function and improve the dog’s quality of life.
+They are used in dogs and cats to treat autoimmune diseases, allergies, and to prevent rejection reactions after transplants. medications may be used to reduce inflammation and stop the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. from attacking nerve cells.
+For genetic polyneuropathies, treatment is often supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease., as there is no cure. physiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. and targeted exercises can help maintain muscle function and improve the dog’s quality of life.

 Pain management also plays an important role in treatment, especially when sensorySensory refers to the senses or perception.
 Sensory systems in dogs and cats include sight, hearing, smell, taste, and touch, all of which are central to interacting with their environment. nerves are affected.
-Medications for pain control and to support nerve function can be used.
-A balanced diet and supplements containing vitamins and omega-3 fatty acids can also help support nerve health.
+Medications to combat Pain and support nerve function can be used.
+A balanced diet and dietary supplements containing vitamins and omega-3 fatty acids can also contribute to supporting nerve health.

 Prognosis and follow-up care